AI-generated

 Primary Holding

-A declaration that government-owned land is alienable and disposable does not, by itself, convert it into patrimonial property of the State; an express declaration that the land is no longer intended for public use or public service is required for acquisitive prescription to apply against the State.
+A declaration that public land is alienable and disposable does not ipso facto convert it into patrimonial property; there must be an express declaration by the State (through Congressional act or Presidential Proclamation) that the land is no longer intended for public use or public service before acquisitive prescription can begin to run.

 Background